rurounijones/yarder/README.md

 JSON they can be read by other software).
 The JSON will contain the same information as can be found in the default rails logging output.

+## Current Status

+This gem is not production ready however it is probably ready for people interested in seeing the results.
+All logging in a Rails3 app should be JSON formatted, including ad-hoc logging.

 Yarder has only been tested against Rails 3.2.8 on Ruby 1.9.3 and JRuby running in 1.9 mode.
+Test coverage is reasonable and most of the original Rails3 logging tests are passing.
+Additional tests unique to this gem still need to be created.

+Any help, feedback or pull-requests would be much appreciated, especially related to refactoring and test improvement

 ## Installation